-Note: For 2017-18, the District will calculate 1% of the District's entire Title I allocation, the set aside the required equitable share for participation of nonpublic programs, and then distribute 95% of the remaining to schools to use as their minimum for Title I Parental Involvement.
+Note: The District will calculate 1% of the District's entire Title I allocation, set aside the required equitable share for participation of nonpublic programs, and then distribute 95% of the remaining to schools to use as their minimum for Title I Parental Involvement.
 The 95% for parental involvement will be distributed to schools proportionally based upon each school's portion of the formula-driven Title I funds allocated to schools.
 Examples of allowable purchases may include, but are not be limited to, the following: